mlange-42/go-ecs-benchmarks/README.md

 - Create `N` entities with components `Position` and `Velocity`.

-The operation is performed once before benchmarking, to exclude things like archetype creation and memory allocation.
+The operation is performed once before benchmarking, to exclude memory allocation, archetype creation etc.
-See the benchmark below for entity creation with allocation.
+See the benchmarks below for entity creation with allocation.

 ![create2comp](https://github.com/user-attachments/assets/a335d5f9-aef0-4b95-8d9d-a6fa277deb04)